-This is part 2 in a series of articles examining the origins of public education in the United States.
+This article is part 2 in a series examining the origins of public education in the United States.

 Before government took over education in Massachusetts and eventually the rest of the United States, the state and the nation had a thriving education system that produced the best-educated population on the planet up until that time.
 But then, Horace Mann came along, and everything changed.